 According to the Tax Code, no withholding tax shall be levied on income earned by non-resident (legal entities or individuals) in the form of interest or income (discount) on state securities.
-Given that the Notes qualify as state securities for Ukrainian tax purposes, and given that such state securities have been sold to (placed among) non-residents outside the territory of Ukraine through non-resident agents, no withholding tax shall be levied on income earned by non-residents in the form of interest or income (discount) on the Notes.
+Given that the Notes qualify as state securities for Ukrainian tax purposes, no withholding tax shall be levied on income earned by non-residents in the form of interest or income (discount) on the Notes.